-I'm a writer and editor based in New York, where I work at the Economist Intelligence Unit and focus on technology and healthcare.
+I'm a writer and editor living in Brussels, where I work for the Economist Intelligence Unit and focus on technology and healthcare.

-I sowed some wild oats before entering the field of journalism, completing a masters and a doctorate in ancient Greek literature at Oxford University.
-For couple of years I taught full-time at King's College London and I co-authored a book about the Greek philosopher Plutarch, called The Philosopher's Banquet for Oxford University Press that came out last year.
+Before entering the field of journalism, I completed a masters and a doctorate in ancient Greek literature at Oxford University.
+For a couple of years I taught full-time at King's College London and I co-authored a book about the Greek philosopher Plutarch, called The Philosopher's Banquet (Oxford University Press, 2011) .

-Then, however, I decided to move into journalism.
-I got a scholarship to study cultural reporting and criticism at New York University and headed to New York, which is where I've stayed ever since.
+I decided to become a journalist, got a scholarship to study cultural reporting and criticism at New York University and headed to New York.
+I returned to Europe in 2014 and am now based in Belgium.

 To get in touch, send me an email (